carloertola/printf/README.md

 It's kindly contributed by Eugene Muthui from Nairobi, Kenya and Carlo Ertola from Addis Ababa, Ethiopia.

+Example on how to use this function:
+_printf("Hello %s!\n", "Africa")

+prints: "Hello Africa!" followed by a new line

 ## holberton.h
 This file contains the function prototypes, macros and standard libraries that have been defined and used in this repository.